yang-zzy/SAA-EIP/README.md

 ```

 ### Acknowledgement
-Many thanks for [DCL](https://github.com/JDAI-CV/DCL) and [EfficientFormer](https://github.com/snap-research/EfficientFormer).A part of the code is borrowed from them.
+Many thanks for [DCL](https://github.com/JDAI-CV/DCL) and [EfficientFormer](https://github.com/snap-research/EfficientFormer).
+A part of the code is borrowed from them.